ITheP/Arksplorer/Arksplorer/README.md

 v1.6.2 - The Fallen Feather
 - Updated some of the Help information

+v1.7.0 - The Pointy Talon
+- Updated framework to use .net 6.0
+- Inclusion of Lost Island map

 ToDo:
 - Loading status not using WPF bound updates, cheaty refresh method used.
 Nice to do this properly.